ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Choosing Network Device from Add list](images/g020/debian_vm_adding_network_device_choose_network_device.webp "Choosing Network Device from Add list")

-3. You'll see that the raised window is exactly the same as the `Network` tab you saw while creating the VM:
+3. The `Network` window that appears is exactly the same as the `Network` tab you saw while creating the VM:

     ![Adding a new network device to the VM](images/g020/debian_vm_adding_network_device.webp "Adding a new network device to the VM")